Kentico/xperience-algolia/README.md

 </script>
 ```

-> :bulb: You can also load the Application ID and Search API Key from the `appsettings.json` file by injecting `IConfiguration` into your view.

 5. Initialize the autocomplete search box, then create a handler for when users click on autocomplete suggestions, and when the _Enter_ button is pushed:

 ```js